We’re true Victorians now.

 Step back in time as you walk through reconstructions of a turn-of-the-century town, with a sawmill, mine and fish-packing plant.

-Built in 1789, it’s the ship on which Captain Vancouver first arrived in British Columbia.
+Built in 1789, it’s the ship on which Royal Navy officer Captain George Vancouver first arrived in British Columbia.

-See extensive displays of First Nations artifacts, a traditional “big house” and ancient totems.
-And watch a film in the giant IMAX Victoria theater.
+You can also see extensive displays of First Nations artifacts, a traditional “big house” and ancient totems.

 Royal BC Museum, Victoria